US STOCKS-Wall St inches up as markets await Fed speakers amid rate-cut hopes

 By Amruta Khandekar and Shristi Achar A

-Nov 6 (Reuters) - Wall Street's main indexes edged higher in early trade on Monday as investors geared up for commentary by a slew of policymakers later in the week which is likely to provide clarity on whether the Federal Reserve could cut rates next year.
+Nov 6 (Reuters) - Wall Street's main indexes edged higher on Monday as investors geared up for commentary by a slew of policymakers later in the week which is likely to provide clarity on whether the Federal Reserve could cut rates next year.

-Shares of TeslaTSLA.O were a big boost, up 1.1% after a source told Reuters the electric automaker plans to build a 25,000-euro ($26,838) car at its factory near Berlin.

 U.S. equities posted their best weekly performance in about a year on Friday, boosted by tumbling Treasury yields as a weaker-than-expected monthly payrolls report spurred hopes that the Fed could start cutting rates next year.